dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 ---

 Often times we want to optimize some model parameter while keeping it constrained.
-For example, we might want to optimize a vector while constraining it to have unit norm, a set of vectors that are orthogonal, parameters that we want to be positive, or a covariance matrix that should be symmetric positive definite.
+Some examples are:

+1. Constrain a vector to have unit norm
+2. Constrain a set of vectors to be orthogonal
+3. Constrain a scalar to be positive
+4. Constrain a matrix to be symmetric positive definite

 Parametrizations are a technique to turn a difficult constrained optimization problem into a simpler unconstrained optimization problem that can be solved with standard optimization algorithms.

-In this post we will introduce the tool of parametrizations for the non-expert user, and show how we can implement them in Pytorch efficiently with a few lines of code, using the Pytorch Parametrizations tool `torch.nn.utils.parametrize`.
-We will see how to constrain a vector to be on the unit circle, and how to constrain a matrix to be symmetric positive definite.
+In this post we introduce parametrizations for non-experts, and show how we can implement them in Pytorch with very few lines of code, using the Pytorch Parametrizations tool `torch.nn.utils.parametrize`.
+We will study two examples with synthetic data: constraining a vector to be on the unit circle, and constraining a matrix to be symmetric positive definite.

 More in depth information on Pytorch parametrizations can be found in the [Parametrizations tutorial](https://pytorch.org/tutorials/intermediate/parametrizations.html), but in contrast to that tutorial, here we focus on